 Finding vocal music

-You can find music for the voice by simply browsing the shelves in the Music Library.
+You can find music for the voice by simply browsing the shelves.
 In the Library of Congress system, used in academic libraries, call numbers of scores begin with the letter M, followed by a number that designates the medium of performance.
 The class numbers begin approximately with M1500 for full scores of operas.
 Sacred vocal music follows secular, beginning approximately with M2000 for full scores of oratorios (notice that both secular and sacred begin in parallel with large dramatic works).
 The class for vocal scores of operas is M1503, and for oratorios, M2003.
 Solo songs, secular and sacred, do not have parallel numbers: the former begin with M1611, the latter with M2102.
 Collected songs of individual composers are under M1620.
 Song cycles are under M1621.4.
 See vocal music.
 Most class numbers are arranged on the shelf alphabetically by composer.
 For example, if you are looking for a vocal score of an opera by Puccini, look in the M1503s under P. If you are looking for a collection of solo songs by Schubert, look in the M1620s under S. For symphonies by Mozart, look in the M1001s under M.More numbers:

 Solo songs with piano